zammad/zammad-user-documentation/extras/secure-email.rst

 Troubleshooting
 ---------------

-📬 Incoming
+Incoming Email
-^^^^^^^^^^^
+^^^^^^^^^^^^^^

-“Sign: Unable to find certificate for validation”
+Sign: Unable to find certificate for validation
    .. figure:: /images/extras/secure-email/verification-not-possible-due-to-missing-certificates.png
       :alt: Ticket article shows a warning for failed verification of a signed message
       :align: center

    Without the sender's certificate, Zammad cannot verify the message signature.
    Ask your administrator to add the sender's certificate to Zammad's certificate store.

-   .. warning:: 🕵️ **ALWAYS verify certificates in-person or over the phone!**
+   .. warning:: Always verify certificates in-person or over the phone!
       The whole point of signature verification is to alert you when someone is trying to pretend to be someone they're not.
 Never accept a certificate from someone online without verifying it first.

-“Encryption: Unable to find private key to decrypt”
+Encryption: Unable to find private key to decrypt
    .. figure:: /images/extras/secure-email/decryption-not-possible-due-to-missing-certificates.png
-      :alt: Ticket article shows a warning for failed verification of a signed message
+      :alt: Ticket article shows a warning for failed decryption of an encrypted message
       :align: center

    This message was encrypted with a certificate that does not match any on file.
 Without a matching private key, Zammad cannot decrypt the message.
    Ask your administrator to verify your organization's private key in Zammad's certificate store, and ask the sender to double-check the public key they used to encrypt the message.

-   .. hint:: 📢 **Your public key can be safely shared with anyone.**

-      (But if they're smart, they'll take extra precautions to make sure it really belongs to you.)

-📮 Outgoing
+Outgoing Email
-^^^^^^^^^^^
+^^^^^^^^^^^^^^

-The 🔒 ``Encrypt`` button is disabled
+The ``Encrypt`` button is disabled
    Ask your administrator to add the recipient's certificate to Zammad's certificate store.

-The ✅ ``Sign`` button is disabled
+The ``Sign`` button is disabled
    Ask your administrator to verify your organization's private key in Zammad's certificate store.

+I can see a ``PGP`` and ``S/MIME`` button.
+What should I do?
+   In special cases, both systems may be configured in your system and a customer may be using both as well.
+In this case, you have an additional button to switch between PGP and S/MIME security types.
+Just pick one, make sure encryption and signing is enabled and send your email.